lajbrc/DeliverableThree/README.md

     JUnit - 4.1.2
     geckodriver-v0.11.1-macos

-The e-commerce website which is tested is http://store.demoqa.com/
+The e-commerce website which was tested is http://store.demoqa.com/

-### ISSUES
+### Configuration Issues

 1. Java Environment Problem